mia-platform/documentation/docs/fast_data/configuration/single_views.md

 :::warning
 These validations are not a substitute of Unit Tests.
 They validate only that configurations match a JSON schema.
-We recommend testing configurations with unit tests using the [Fast Data Low Code Test Template](https://github.com/mia-platform/fast-data-low-code-test-template).
+Check the [How to test Low Code configurations](#how-to-test-low-code-configurations) paragraph for further information about unit testing.
 :::

 Click on Save to save the configuration, otherwise click on Cancel to discard changes.